skullernet/pakserve/README.md

 If multiple regular expressions match the request path, the longest match wins.

-Care should be taken when serving downloads with "game" variable unset on the Quake 2 server.
-Some clients properly use "baseq2" as gamedir, which results in request paths like this:
+Care should be taken when serving downloads with `game` variable unset on the Quake 2 server.
+Some clients properly use `baseq2` as gamedir, which results in request paths like this: